 Luckily, many of the top attractions in Beijing are within walking distance (or at least an easy metro ride away).
 If plan your trip properly, you might just be able to get a little taste of everything.

-Ready for a day of non-stop fun in East Asia?
+Ready for a day of non-stop fun?
 Follow along with this complete 1-day Beijing itinerary as your guide…

-What to do in Beijing in 24 Hours: A complete 1-day itinerary
+Where to go in Beijing in one day: A complete 1-day itinerary

 As all of the one-day city itineraries around here, a day can scoot by quickly.
 However, 24 hours in Beijing still provides plenty of time to check out some of the city’s top attractions.
 Start with the first stop in this list, and then work your way through the city with these suggestions.

 Loosen up with Tai Chi at the Temple of Heaven Park